MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-workflow-manage-employee-information.md

 ## Example with the option off and on:

 Employee Grace Sturman has two positions; Consultant and Trainer.
 Graces’s primary position is trainer.
-However, when she is not training new employees, she’s available for some consulting work.
-Grace reports to Claire the director of human resources via her primary position.
+However, when she's not training new employees, she’s available for some consulting work.
+Grace reports to Claire, the director of human resources via her primary position.
 Claire reports to Charlie.
 For her consulting position, she has multiple dotted line relationships, depending on the project.

 Grace’s company creates workflow routing rules based on a **Configurable** hierarchy (matrix/project based hierarchies) – which uses Grace’s consultant position.
 With the parameter **Off**, a document will be routed to Grace for her approval.
 The workflow will look at her primary position to see where the document should be routed next.
 In this instance, it would be routed to Claire, and then onto Charlie.